 The ramp up will pause at the STARTUP SPEED until the controller senses an MPU signal greater than the STARTUP SPEED.
 This prevents the startup ramp from reaching completion before the engine has even started.
-The controller considers MPU frequencies below the STARTUP SPEED as indicating that the engine is cranking but has not yet started.
-MPU frequencies above the STARTUP SPEED are taken to indicate that the engine has started and the controller will increase the engine speed until th Exception: In cases where the target speed is less the STARTUP e selected set speed is reached.
-SPEED, the startup ramp sequence ends when the target speed is reached.
+The controller considers MPU frequencies below the STARTUP SPEED as indicating that

+Exception: In cases where the target speed is less the STARTUP SPEED, the startup ramp sequence ends when the target speed is reached.